-* An edited version of is article first appeared in Bath Life Magazine, the local magazine of my beautiful home city of Bath in the UK.
+* An edited version of is article first appeared in Bath Life Magazine (the local go-to magazine of my beautiful home city of Bath in the UK) for which I write a monthly Beauty Column.

 What do you notice first when you pick up a new skincare product?